alexadusei/wanelo-mixmax-link-resolver/README.md

 You should now be able to compose a new email, and paste any Wanelo Product URL, and see a fine preview of Wanelo product.

+I'd like to note that the above URL is running on a free Heroku tier, and so it may take a few seconds to boot up the first time you use it.

+### Using the Preview Mode

+Unlike they example Giphy resolver, this resolver comes with a simple way to preview straight in the browser the output it generates, both in `JSON` and `HTML` form.
+This can be rather handy when working on the actual HTMl widget.

+Instead of going to the `/resolver` page, just hit the home page of the resolver, and enter the product URL.

 ### Limitations

  * This will only work for wanelo products.
 User profiles, store profiles, etc. are not currently supported.